avito-tech/avito-android/docs/content/docs/contributing/Docs.md

 ## Changing documentation

-### How to check locally
+### How to check changes locally

-Run: `docs/local.sh`\
+Run `docs/local.sh`\
 It will open documentation at `localhost:1313`.\
 You can edit markdown files in the `content/` on the fly.
 Changes out of this directory usually require a restart.

+By default, we don't publish [draft, future and expired](https://gohugo.io/getting-started/usage/#draft-future-and-expired-content) pages.\
+To publish them, add relevant argument to the command: `docs/local.sh --buildDrafts`

 Checklist for changes: